Milena Smit

-Elisa Milena Smit Márquez (born 5 October 1996) is a Spanish film and television actress.
-She was nominated at the 35th Goya Awards for best new actress for her work in Cross the Line.
+Elisa Milena Smit Márquez is a Spanish film and television actress.
+Her acting debut in the feature film Cross the Line (2020) earned her a nomination for the Goya Award for Best New Actress.

-Biography
+Early life and education

-Milena Smit was born on 5 October 1996 in Elche, Spain.
+Elisa Milena Smit Márquez was born in Elche, Spain.
 She was raised in Torrevieja, Torre de la Horadada, and Murcia.
-She first started working in show business as a model when she was 15 years old.
-She moved to Madrid in search of career opportunities.
 Her father is Dutch and mother is Spanish.

+She first started working as a fashion model when she was 15 years old.

 She trained as an actress at the Cristina Rota acting school and was taught by Bernard Hiller, an acting coach of such actors as Leonardo DiCaprio and Cameron Diaz.

 Before becoming an actress, she was a waitress, shop assistant, babysitter, and information assistant on the subway.
+She moved to Madrid in search of career opportunities.